Showing posts with label Platformers - Console-like. Show all posts

 Mario on the Atari ST?

-Super Stario Land was released in 1995 by Top Byte and might remind you of a certain game featuring a daft Italian plumber?
-Yep, it's pretty darn similar but this isn't merely a cheap clone but a great game in its own right that offers fantastic entertainment.
-It's a delight to play with controls that are both easy and responsive so feels authentic.
+Super Stario Land was released in 1995 by Top Byte and might remind you of a certain game featuring an Italian plumber?
+This isn't merely a cheap clone but a great game in its own right that offers fantastic amusement.
+It's a delight to play with controls that are both easy and responsive, so it feels authentic.

 The graphics scroll by at a smooth 50fps with fine attention to visual detail, if small by ST standards.
-Sound effects are pretty chirpy and suit the console style but, if you press F9, then music will play by Big Alec.
+Sound effects are chirpy and suit the console-style, but if you press F9, then music will play by Big Alec.
 I love this game.
 It's like having a Nintendo with a keyboard!
-It's hard but it's also a brilliant platformer which is great fun.
+It's hard, but it's also a brilliant platformer.

-Stario's Christmas was released in 1996 and is basically more of the same - but within a Christmassy winter wonderland appearance.
-It's equal, in every way, to the first so if you enjoyed that then you're sure to love this.
+Stario's Christmas was released in 1996 and is more of the same, but within a Christmassy winter wonderland.
+It's equal, in every way, to the first, so if you enjoyed that, then you're sure to love this game.

 Download hard disk versions via 8BitChip